 Specifies the breakpoint distance to an exon boundary for snapping.
 Any split-reads with breakpoints near an exon boundary are automatically clustered together to support a fusion event at that exon boundary.
-If the split-read breakpoint is greater than this threshold, then it is not pulled in.
+If the split-read breakpoint distance to the boundary is greater than this threshold, then it is not pulled in.